IntelLabs/t2sp/README.md

-T2SP (Temporal To Spatial Programming, previously called T2S) enables software programmers to build systolic arrays for tensor computes with portable performance across spatial architectures (like FPGAs) and vector architectures (like GPUs) in a constructive, incremental, and productive way.
+T2SP (Temporal To Spatial Programming, previously called T2S) enables software programmers to build systolic arrays for dense tensor computes with portable performance across spatial architectures (like FPGAs) and vector architectures (like GPUs) in a constructive  and productive way.

 T2SP is available under a permissive license, the [BSD+Patent license](./LICENSE.md).